-A salary differential of Fifty-five Dollars ($55.00) biweekly shall be paid incumbents of positions requiring bilingual proficiency as designated by the appointing authority and Human Resources Department Director.
-Said differential shall be prorated for unit members working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.
+A salary differential of Seventy Dollars ($70.00) biweekly shall be paid to incumbents of positions requiring bilingual proficiency as designated by their respective Department Heads or their designee.
+Said differential shall be prorated for employees working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.

 11.1 Hiring and Selection